eko/monday/README.md

 <: &graphql-local
   name: graphql
   path: github.com/acme/graphql # Will find in GOPATH (as executable is "go")
+  watch: true # Default: false (do not watch directory)
   executable: go
   args:
     - run